djangocon/2025.djangocon.us/src/_content/posts/keynote-marlene.md

 ## What advice would you offer to attendees who wish to contribute to Django or its ecosystem after the conference?

 > I’d tell them they are in the right place!!
-Documentation is a great place to start when contributing to Open source and it should help them learn the codebase more.
+Documentation is a great place to start when contributing to open source and it should help them learn the codebase more.
 Even just updating doc strings is a good way to get started.

 ## Are you ok with people asking you more later?